alexmiller63/SNAP/argument.md

 That question should be resolved from verified statutory text, legislative history, disability law, case law, medical evidence, and the county's eventual Position Statement—not from assumptions about either side's position.

+## Kennedy Letter — Hearing Exhibit Relevance

+The published Kennedy letter should be included with the hearing submission as an exhibit.

+The exhibit is submitted to document that the broader policy issue presented in this hearing — the interaction between the SNAP boarder rule, federal disability law, and medically appropriate nutrition — has been raised with relevant federal, state, and local officials.

+The hearing version should consist of a single file containing:

+1. A brief heading identifying the relevance of the exhibit.

+2. The neutral explanatory paragraph above.

+3. A clear divider.

+4. The published Kennedy letter reproduced unchanged.

+The purpose of including the letter is to document the broader policy context and the fact that the issue has been raised with relevant officials.
+It should not be characterized as an attempt to influence or pressure the Administrative Law Judge.